tejasupmanyu/tejasupmanyu.dev/src/pages/being-an-a11y: Accessibility for web apps/index.md

 - **Understandable** - The content/application should be understandable by all.
 Experiences on the web should be clutter and confusion free.
 - **Robust** - The content/application should not break on different browsers or when being consumed using different assistive technologies like the ones mentioned in the previous section.

 Well at this point you might be overwhelmed or all of this might appear hazy and vague to be implemented right?
 Well WCAG is a long document and discusses these points and associated patterns and guidelines in details.
-[WebAIM](https://webaim.org) (Web Accessibility In Mind) also has a clear, concise list and processes that can be followed to achieve maximum accessibility on the web.
+[WebAIM (Web Accessibility In Mind)](https://webaim.org) and [The a11y Project](https://a11yproject.com/checklist/) also have a clear, concise list and processes that can be followed to achieve maximum accessibility on the web.

 ## Small Steps Towards Accessibility ✊🏼